surajp/lightning-js-button/README.md

 - Single-line comments are not supported.
 - Haven't tested DML with date, datetime, boolean, geolocation and other compound fields.
 I will update this section as I do so.
-- SOQL and DML statements should be enclosed in async functions, if they are required to be contained in functions.
-The program automatically adds `await` to SOQL and DML statements
 - To insert `ContentVersion` make sure to set `VersionData` to base64 data.
   Refer to the example [here](./scripts/jsButton/createContactFiles.js) for details.